-Over the years, Google's been making life increasingly difficult for us SEOs.
+Over the years, Google has been making life increasingly difficult for SEOs.
 Dozens of link building tactics that we've had in our arsenal for years turn ineffective (or even harmful) in modern SEO.
-This means you have to reconsider your link building in search of a new, safe and effective technique to build links after Penguin.
+This means you have to reconsider your link building in search of a new, safe and effective technique to build links in the post-Penguin era.

-Why is broken link building getting more and more popular among SEOs?
+Why is broken link building so popular among SEOs?
 It's because it works.
-No webmaster that takes pride in their website wants to lead visitors to a 404 page or a business that is no longer operational.
+No webmaster takes pride in their website leading visitors to a 404 page or a business that is no longer operational.

-Unlike the typical link request, you're actually doing the webmaster a favor by not only letting them know they have broken links (a problem), but also giving them a replacement for those broken links (a solution).
+Unlike the typical link request, you're actually doing the webmaster a favor by not only letting them know they have broken links (a problem), but also giving them a replacement for those broken links (fixing the problem).

 Build hundreds of quality links with the least effort!